 The main benefit of this scheme is that when you take the money out, it will be taxed at a discounted fixed rate of 15%.

-For example, someone earning $65,000 per annum, and sacrificing $15,000 per year could lead to $25,280 towards a deposit.
+For example, someone earning $65,000 per annum and sacrificing $15,000 per year can save up to $25,280 towards a deposit.
+This is $5,834 (or 30%) more than if you were using a standard savings account.

 It depends on the timeframe.
 The difference becomes greater in savings over two years for high-income earners.
 In the table below, you can see the difference between incomes.